For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Syda Productions – Shutterstock

-Rather excitingly, they're looking for applicants aged 18–20 to live the dream and effectively get paid to drink beer.
-If you're aged 20+, don't worry – we run through more opportunities for you below.
+Rather excitingly, they're looking for applicants to live the dream and effectively get paid to drink beer.
+Serve Legal offers these audits to 18–19-year-olds, while Centrebound is looking for young people aged 18–21.
+If you're over 21, don't worry – we run through more opportunities for you below.

 As a pub tester (or 'auditor' as you'd officially be called), you would ultimately be checking that you get ID'd when ordering age-specific things like alcohol and cigarettes, or placing a bet.
 This will often be in pubs, but you could also be asked to test places like supermarkets, bookmakers, racecourses, cinemas, and so on.